10up/ElasticPress/readme.txt

 = 2.2.1 =

+Version 2.2.1 is a bug fix release.
+Here are a listed of issues that have been resolved:

 * Fix dashboard syncing delayed start issues.
 * If plugins endpoint errors, try root endpoint to get the ES version.
 * Make sure orderby is correct for default WooCommerce sorting.
 Props [ivankristianto](https://github.com/ivankristianto).